JonathanGrossman/python_basics/02_getting_started.md

 You have several IDEs available.
 One of the most popular is Microsoft's Visual Studio Code.
 It is a free code editor that can be used with Windows, Linux and macOS.
 VS Code has built-in tools to help you write code.
 For instance, it has tools that help with debugging, highlight syntax, provide intelligent code auto-completion, suggest code snippets, format your code, and embed Git.
 You can also install extensions that add additional functionality.

-[Install VS Code](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019) by visiting the Microsoft.
+[Install VS Code](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019) by visiting the Microsoft installation page.
 Follow the instructions for downloading the correct version to your operating system.

 Next, create an empty folder somewhere on your computer.
 Name it `python_practice`.
 Then, in VS Code, choose `File --> Open` and open the `python_practice` folder.
 On the lefthand side of your VS Code, you shoul see a pane that lists the `python_practice` folder.